tfausak/purescript-neon/README.markdown

 - Everything should be documented with examples.
 Type signatures are not a substitute for documentation.

-- Type classes should be lawless.
-This means `zero` doesn't have to be the additive identity.
-That's recommended, but not necessary.
+- Laws should not prohibit useful instances.
+This means you can use `or` on booleans and arrays.

 - There should be no type class hierarchy.
 This means `HasZero` does not imply `HasAdd`.
 If you need both, add both to your type signature.